Crowded House (album)

 Crowded House is the debut album by New Zealand-Australian band Crowded House.
 Produced by Mitchell Froom, it was released in August 1986 and was certified platinum in four countries.
 The album includes the hit singles "Don't Dream It's Over", "Something So Strong", "Mean to Me", "World Where You Live" and "Now We're Getting Somewhere".

 At the 1986 Countdown Australian Music Awards the album won Best Debut Album.
-In December of 2021, the album was listed at no. 7 in Rolling Stone Australia's '200 Greatest Albums of All Time' countdown.
+In December 2021, the album was listed at no. 7 in Rolling Stone Australia's "200 Greatest Albums of All Time" countdown.